 Now that we have keywords to check against, we can write our tagging script.
-Because we want this script to run every time a product record is created or updated, we'll add an Effect to the Create and Update actions on the Shopify Product state machine:
+Because we want this script to run every time a product record is created or updated, we'll add an Effect to the create and update actions on shopifyProduct:

 That's not a lot of code!

-Gadget gives us a connections object as an argument to our effect function, which has an already authenticated API client for Shopify ready to go.
+Gadget gives us a connections object as an argument to our effect function, which has an authenticated Shopify API client ready to go.
 We use this object to make API calls back to Shopify to update the tags and complete the process.

 We also use Gadget's changed helper on our record to avoid entering an infinite loop.
-This looping can occur when a Shopify webhook triggers a Code Effect that updates our Shopify store.
-Because we have added this change detection, we can add the same applyTags.ts file as a Success Effect on the Update action.
+This looping can occur when a Shopify webhook triggers code that updates our Shopify store.
+Because we have added this change detection, we can use the same code for both the create and update actions.

-The record.changed helper is a special field that Gadget has included to help prevent an infinte loop when updating Shopify records.
+The record.changed helper is a special field that Gadget has included to help prevent an infinite loop when updating Shopify records.

 When we call shopify.product.update(...) the product in our Shopify store will be updated.
 This update action will fire Shopify's products/update webhook.
 If we are using this webhook as a trigger for running custom code that updates a product, we will be stuck in an endless loop of updating our products and running our custom code.

-We can use record.changed to determine if changes have been made to the key on this record and only run our code if changes have occured.
+We can use record.changed to determine if changes have been made to the key on this record and only run our code if changes have occurred.

 For more info on change tracking in Gadget, refer to the documentation.